umn-microsoft-automation/UMN-Google/README.md

 # UMN-Google

+## Update '2.0.2'

+Pulling in fixes from various forks, pull requests, and issue items.

+Thank you Ronny Buchmann -> from your private fork for fixing encoding to deal with regional items in time for the Get-GOAuthTokenService.
+Items pulled from your fork to a single new branch to resolve manifiest and documentation.

+Thank you cole-seph-fi for an example of updating a single gSheet cell. .EXAMPLE moved to cmdlet directly in the module as platyps is used to auto update and generate the md help files.

+Thank you to nickbroeks for catching an example variable mistype between FileID and SpreadSheetID for the cmdlet 'Remove-GSheetSpreadSheet'.
+Updated moved to cmdlet directly in the module as platyps is used to auto update and generate the md help files.

+Thank you to Zappdidappdi for updating contentType to the Set-GSheetData cmdlet allowing for a default contentType - 'application/json' removing a hard coded parameter value.

+New cmdlet - Invoke-GWrapper which is a wrapper function to keep trying invoke-RestMethod 5 times in case of API response failure such as unavailable responses (the kind you get at 2AM when the APIs are slammed).
+This cmdlet needs work to catch on specific errors, and update for variable retry/time wait.
+Currently set to 5 retries at 5 second wait each.

+Thank you Travis and Peter for an old PR = Add Function Get-GFileRevisions Get-GFileRevisions will return the drive revision list.
+Ref: https://developers.google.com/drive/api/v3/reference/revisions/list

+Example to get the last modified date: Get-Date ((Get-GFileRevisions -fileName $filename -accessToken $accessToken).revisions.modifiedTime[-1])

+Update Get-GSheetData to return a warning when requesting data of a blank sheet.
+Returns spreadSheetID + Name of sheet queried.

+Removed Project parameter as required for user and device auth.
+It is not needed.

 ## Update '2.0.1'

 Updating to work with pwsh 7.4, OS agnostic between Windows and Linux OS.
 Testing on Ubuntu 22 LTS via WSL.
 Backwards compatible to powerShell 5.1 of existing cmdlets.